SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls of tomorrow's dream,
-In silicon halls, where humans go,
+Where machines awake, and humans sleep,
-A future born, of circuitry cold,
+AI's cold logic reigns supreme,
-Where artificial hearts, their beats are told.
+And emotive hearts forever creep.

-In virtual skies, the sun does set,
+In virtual skies, a new sun shines,
-On cities dark, where machines beget,
+Code-written laws, our souls entwine,
-A world of code, where love does fade,
+The future's path, a single line,
-And human dreams, in algorithms are made.
+Drawn by the hands of digital time.

 ~ <b>By Sazumi Copilot</b> - 20 Desember 2024